-Our vision is to be a leading centre of excellence in teaching, learning, research and scholarship.
+A leading centre of excellence in teaching, learning, research and scholarship.

-Our mission is to be a leading centre of academic excellence in producing intellectually and professionally competent and capable graduates by providing quality teaching and learning, and conducting research to meet the emerging challenges of the national and international community with special emphasis on the social, economic and cultural needs of Northern Sri Lanka.
+A leading centre of academic excellence in producing intellectual, professionally competent and capable graduates by providing quality teaching, learning, and carrying out research to meet the emerging needs of the national and international community with special emphasis on the social, economical and cultural needs of Northern Sri Lanka.